 Attached or linked invoices or agreements that you don’t expect.
 Particularly those which link to a document hosted at a service like OneNote, Docusign, Dropbox, etc.

 Wiring instructions or bank account details.
-Always confirm changing bank details via an in-person conversation or outbound phone call before acting on them.
+Always confirm changing bank details via an in-person conversation or phone call before acting on them.

 Requests to update direct deposit banking information for payroll, or request sensitive information like copies of paystubs or W2s.